 Students seeking academic or career counselling should contact the KPE Registrar's Office staff.
-Students desiring personal counselling should contact Counselling and Psychological Services in the Koffler Student Services Centre http://caps. utoronto.ca/main.htm.
-Those students seeking advice regarding graduate studies should see the associate dean of the graduate program.
-Students whose progress is not satisfactory after the first term will be invited for counselling by the Director, Undergraduate Program and/or his/her designate http://caps. utoronto.ca/main.htm.
+Students desiring personal counselling should contact Counselling and Psychological Services in the Koffler Student Services Centre.
+Those students seeking advice regarding graduate studies should see the Director, Graduate Program.
+Students whose progress is not satisfactory after the first term will be invited for counselling by the Director, Undergraduate Program and/or his/her designate.

-Smoking, Eating and Drinking In Classrooms
+Eating and Drinking in Classrooms

-Smoking negates your role as health exemplar.
-It is discouraged at all times and expressly forbidden in scheduled classes and in the Athletic and Physical Education Centre.
 Eating and drinking are not normally permitted in scheduled classes (lecture, laboratory, tutorial).
 However, students who have timetables without a lunch break between 11 a.m. and 2 p.m. may obtain permission from their instructors to eat lunch during a scheduled class.
 Such students are fully responsible for follow-up cleaning.